handyandy802/Hyper-C/README.md

 Hyper C is a program development system published by WSM Group Inc. and David B. McClain around 1985-1986 for 6502 and 65c02 Apple II computers.
 The source files reflect the text and directory structure originally provided.

 The technical reference manual I obtained and scanned can be retrieved from https://mirrors.apple2.org.za/Apple%20II%20Documentation%20Project/Software/Languages/C/WSM%20Group%20HyperC/ as well as a few other archives.
 The binaries have been archived at various ftp sites in the past and can be found by searching https://mirrors.apple2.org.za .
 Various utilities and libraries may also be found there.
-Apple IIgs users can use HC.SYSTEM by Gary Desrochers to run Hyper C on those machines.
+Apple IIgs users can use HC.SYSTEM by Gary Desrochers to run Hyper C in 6502 emulation mode on those machines.

 As originally implemented Hyper C was developed for a proprietary disk operating system called CDOS for 5 1/4" floppy disks similar to but not compatible with Apple II DOS 3.3.
 A later version was released for Apple II ProDOS and subsequently enhanced to utilize the Apple II SANE floating point math package.